nasserkessas/hamming-codes/README.md

 ## Description

 This C script encodes and decodes extended hamming code in the command line.
+[See below](##-Hamming-code-overview) for more background and how it works.

 ## Usage